hombit/freddi/Readme.md

 `Mdot` for accretion rate onto central object, `R` for radius, `F` for torque, `Tph` for effective temperature and so on. `first_*` and `last_*` properties are used to access innermost and outermost values of radial-distributed quantities.
-The complete list of properties can be got by `dir(Freddi)` or `dir(FreddiNeutronStar)`.
+The complete list of properties can be obtained by `dir(Freddi)` or `dir(FreddiNeutronStar)`.
 Note that the most properties are lazy-evaluated and require some time to access first time. `EvolutionRadius` provides all the same properties as underlying `Freddi` or `FreddiNeutronStar` objects but with